-- A tenant who was prevented from applying to set aside a possession order by a housing officer.
+- A contract-holder who was prevented from applying to set aside a possession order by a housing officer.

-- A landlord who failed to tell the tenant, who was on remand, that they were obtaining possession, despite having the contact details for the tenant.
+- A landlord who failed to tell the contract-holder, who was on remand, that they were obtaining possession, despite having the contact details for the contract-holder.

-- A tenant who was evicted despite being told that nothing would happen until their benefit claim was processed.
+- A contract-holder who was evicted despite being told that nothing would happen until their benefit claim was processed.